Best Brands College 2026

 Time: 1:25 – 1:45 pm

-Audio reaches people in ways that other media cannot.
-It creates resonance – between brands and people, between voices and emotions.
-In a digitalised world full of distractions, audio is the medium that turns attention into genuine relationships and relevance.
-Listening builds a sense of closeness and trust and brands that are a part of this connection will stay in people’s minds and hearts.
-York Strempel, Lead Audio Experience at RMS, and Filiz de Campos Oliveira, radio presenter and digital creator, will talk about the emotional power of listening and explain why the proximity to real people makes the medium of audio so unique and effective for brand communication.
+Audio reached people in ways that other media could not.
+It created resonance – between brands and people, between voices and emotions.
+In a digitalised world full of distractions, audio was the medium that turned attention into genuine relationships and relevance.
+Listening built a sense of closeness and trust, and brands that were a part of this connection stayed in people’s minds and hearts.
+York Strempel, Lead Audio Experience at RMS, and Filiz de Campos Oliveira, radio presenter and digital creator, talked about the emotional power of listening and explained why the proximity to real people made the medium of audio so unique and effective for brand communication.

 Further information about the speakers of this Masterclass can be found here.